-But instead of sticking with his highly successful novel-writing, Cohen switched to song-writing, releasing the album Songs of Leonard Cohen in 1967 which made him somewhat of a folk-pop star with such sadly sung compositions as "Suzanne," "Sisters of Mercy" and "So Long, Marianne."
-He also continued producing poetry, his Selected Poems (1968) winning the Governor-General's Award, Canada's highest literary honour—which he turned down.
+But instead of sticking with his highly successful novel-writing, Cohen switched to songsmithing, releasing the album Songs of Leonard Cohen in 1967 which made him somewhat of a folk-pop star with such sadly sung compositions as "Suzanne," "Sisters of Mercy" and "So Long, Marianne."
+He also continued producing poetry, his Selected Poems (1968) winning the Governor-General's Award, Canada's highest literary honour, which he turned down.

 By 1972 however he seemed out of poetic ideas with the publication of The Energy of Slaves, a seemingly meandering mess of whatever trivial thoughts happened to pass through his head when he put pen to paper.
 One of the repeated themes of this book is his acknowledgment that he's washed up as a poet.
 Nonetheless he continued to put out new collections every few years, including Death of a Lady's Man (1978), which was also a song album, and Book of Mercy (1984), which presents psalms in prose form.
 Altogether over these latter years he's had a diverse output ranging from "anti-poem" cynicism to rich, religion-tinged lyricism.

-New musical albums have also continued to be released over the years, including such classic songs as "Bird on a Wire", "Ain't No Cure for Love", "First We Take Manhattan", "Closing Time" and "Hallelujah", cementing his position as one of the world's most important songwriters.
+New musical albums have also continued to be released over the years, including such classic songs as "Bird on a Wire", "Ain't No Cure for Love", "First We Take Manhattan", "I'm Your Man", "Closing Time", "The Tower of Song", and "Hallelujah"—many also published as poems—cementing his position as one of the world's most important songwriters.

-Since then he's come out a five-year monastic reclusion, suffered bankruptcy, sued and been sued, gone on a highly successful world concert tour, published best-selling books of new poems and drawings, released hit albums, and seen his songs rise up the charts, including a time when three versions of "Hallelujah" were on the British top forty, including the number one and two spots.
-How cool is that for a guy in his seventies.
+Since thenhe went into monastic reclusion for five years, suffered bankruptcy, sued and was sued, went on a highly successful world concert tour, published best-selling books of new poems and drawings, released hit albums, and seen his songs rise up the charts, including a time when three versions of "Hallelujah" were on the British top forty, including the number one and two spots.
+How cool was that for a guy in his seventies.